-The Data Security Regulations require any Israeli organisation that owns, manages or maintains a database containing personal data to implement prescriptive security measures, whose main objective is the prevention of incidents.
-See 3.3 Legal Requirements for more information.
+The Data Security Regulations require any Israeli organisation that owns, manages or maintains a database containing personal data to implement prescriptive security measures; the main objective of these measures is the prevention of incidents.
+See 3.3 Legal Requirements and Specific Required Security Practices for more information.